thsdbswl606/Nike-Sentiment-Analysis/README.md

 - **Customer Reviews**: Extracted using BeautifulSoup from Nike’s website.

 🗂 **Files in this repository:**
-- `main code` → Full code for web scraping, preprocessing, and analysis.
+- `` → Full code for web scraping, preprocessing, and analysis.
 - `cleaned_non_sus_data.csv` → Cleaned dataset of non sustainable shoes used in this analysis.
 - `cleaned_sus_data.csv` → cleaned dataset of sustainable shoes.
 - all other csv files   →  scraped raw data before preprocessing